-Each pupil has a safeguarding file where all safeguarding concerns and referrals are stored.
-The designated safeguarding lead is responsible for keeping these files up to date.
-Safeguarding files will be stored securely and access will only be given to those who need it.
+Each child has a safeguarding file where all safeguarding concerns and referrals are stored.
+The designated safeguarding lead is responsible for keeping written records of all concerns, discussions and decisions, including the rationale for those decisions.
+Records reflect the reason why referrals are or are not made to another agency, such as children's services or the Prevent program.
+Safeguarding files will be stored securely and access will be limited to those who need it.

-When pupils leave Holy Cross Preparatory School, the school will make sure that their safeguarding file is transferred to the new education setting or college within 5 days of an in-year transfer or within 5 days of the start of a new term.
-This will be securely transferred separately from their main pupil file and a confirmation of receipt will be requested and kept.
-Where appropriate, the DSL will share information in advance of the pupil transferring so support can be put in place ready for when the pupil starts.
+When a child leaves Holy Cross Preparatory School, the DSL will make sure that their safeguarding file is transferred to the new education setting or college within 5 days of an in-year transfer or within 5 days of the start of a new term.
+This will be securely transferred separately from their main file and a confirmation of receipt will be requested and kept.
+Where appropriate, the DSL will share information in advance of the child transferring so support can be put in place ready for when the child starts.
 When a child starts our school, we will make sure key staff are aware of the safeguarding file as soon as possible.